5 Major Challenges in Life Sciences Accounting & Reporting

 2. Interpretation and Presentation of Cash Flow Statements

 Do you have a hard time with your company’s cash flow statements?
 You’re not alone.
-Many life science companies experience issues with the interpretation and preparation of their cash flow statements.
-In fact, cash flow statement errors are one of the main reasons that the Securities and Exchange Commission (SEC) reaches out and requires restatements from life science entities.
+Many life sciences companies experience issues with the interpretation and preparation of their cash flow statements.
+In fact, cash flow statement errors are one of the main reasons that the Securities and Exchange Commission (SEC) reaches out and requires restatements from life sciences entities.

 Some common hurdles that you may experience while preparing cash flow statements include:

 - Government grants